 Why did this come about?
 Because Maryland is legally required to review its child support guidelines every 4 years and because research has shown that child support orders for too high an amount in fact result in less child support actually being paid.
 Standardizing realistic child support at lower income levels should encourage payment of more support overall and simplify the calculation of child support.
 Reviews of low income child support cases showed that, despite the Court’s discretion and suggested lower support amounts, in more than 40% of cases awards were higher than $150 per month.

 What tips should parents and attorneys keep in mind?

 - Calculate and compare!
-If requesting child support in a lower income case, calculate and compare the 2020 to the 2021 guidelines.
+If requesting child support in a lower income case, calculate and compare current guidelines to the 2022 guidelines.